Matt-di/Matt-di/README.md

 ## 🚀 About Me

 I'm a passionate **full-stack developer** specializing in **Laravel, React, Vue, Flutter, and Node.js**.
 I love crafting beautiful, efficient, and scalable web applications.
-When I'm not coding, you can find me indulging in [your hobbies].
+You can find me indulging in playing games when I'm not coding.

 🌍 Based in Ethiopia